sbabcoc/Selenium-Foundation/README.md

 **Selenium Foundation** provides a complete set of base classes for building well-factored page models.
 This includes page components and frames. **Selenium Foundation** allows you to focus on modeling your application (instead of managing which window or frame the driver is addressing) by handling all driver targeting for you.
 You'll never see `driver.switchTo(...)` in page model automation built with **Selenium Foundation**, because the framework automatically ensures that the driver is addressing the window or frame associated with each page model method before it's invoked.

+### Support for Frame-Based Components and Shadow-DOM Hierarchies

+**Selenium Foundation** provides base classes for modeling frame-based components and shadow-DOM hierarchies.
+These base classes handle the specific details of interacting with these DOM features through the underlying Selenium API, managing search context and driver targeting for you.
+The implementation of your components will be totally dedicated to the functionality of the elements you're modeling - never cluttered with boilerplate code to switch driver focus or traverse into shadow hierarchies.

 ### Landing Page Verification / Model-Directed Navigation

 Page classes can be explicitly associated with web application paths through the **`@PageUrl`** annotation.
 These associations can be declared as either fixed paths or patterns, and these declarations are used by **Selenium Foundation** to verify landing page paths at page transitions.
 You can also perform direct navigation to web application paths associated with page classes through the **`@PageUrl`** annotation.

+### Customizable Transition Error Detection

+In conjunction with automatic landing page verification, **Selenium Foundation** invokes registered custom [transition error detectors](docs/TransitionErrorDetection.md).
+Implement the [TransitionErrorDetector](https://github.com/Nordstrom/Selenium-Foundation/blob/master/src/main/java/com/nordstrom/automation/selenium/interfaces/TransitionErrorDetector.java) interface, then register your detectors in the corresponding service loader configuration file (**META-INF/services/com.nordstrom.automation.selenium.interfaces.TransitionErrorDetector**).

+Examples of the sorts of conditions you may want to detect include error pages (e.g. - page not found) or non-context error messages (e.g. - communication issues, access token timeout).
+For recoverable conditions, error detectors can also server as error handler.
+For example, you could implement a detector that automatically logs back in if your test encounters an access timeout.

 ### Component Collection Classes